mvcguy/bs-datatable/README.md

 # bs-datatable
-A data table based on bootstrap 5 and jquery 3.5
+A data table based on bootstrap 5.

+Note: The dependency from jquery has been removed from version 1.1.0

 I have prepared a demo application here on github to demonstrate how to use the datatable in your project.
 Please have a look here.